mdproctor/storyteller/README.md

 Eaglemoss https://en-gb.eaglemoss.com

 Eaglemoss acquired Story Teller from Cavendish Marsall in 2008.
-Eaglemoss is the world’s leading partwork publisher and licensed collectible company, having produced, marketed and distributed more than 150 collections in more than 30 markets across 5 continents and in 13 different languages
+Eaglemoss is the world’s leading partwork publisher and licensed collectible company, having produced, marketed and distributed more than 150 collections in more than 30 markets across 5 continents and in 13 different languages.

+This is a personal project, and is not affiliated or endorsed by Eaglemoss.

 # Overview
 Each folder is a single story from the Story Teller series, using a Read Aloud EPUB format.
 It contains SMIL meta data to synchronise the audio with each each page of the book.
 I have only tested this with Apple Books.
 There was no indivual cover page for each story, so for now I simply repeat the first page as the cover page.